nordic-institute/X-Road-development/BACKLOG.md

 #### Global configuration access
 -------------------

-The global configuration files distributed by the central server must be available for the proxy component through Security Server's in-memory cache.
+The global configuration files distributed by the central server must be available for the proxy component through Security Server's in-memory cache (PVAYLADEV-350).

 #### Serverconf
 -------------------

-Service related configuration (e.g. access rights) must be fetched from the database once per request at the maximum.
+Service related configuration (e.g. access rights) must be fetched from the database once per request at the maximum (PVAYLADEV-351).

 ## NFR